 To schedule a geophysical surveying job with Subtronic Corporation, please contact us.

-Geophysical surveys can be used to determine various physical properties of the Earth, and in our line of work, the immediate subsurface.
+We use Geophysical surveys to determine various physical properties of the Earth, and in our line of work, the immediate subsurface.
 Geophysical methods are non-invasive and non-destructive.
 The geophysical disciplines that Subtronic specializes in are:

 - Determine rock and soil characteristics